canada-ca/a11y/CONTRIBUTING.md

 ### Contribution guidelines

-Contributions to the Digital Accessibility Hub should be provided in **accessible format in conformance to WCAG 2.1 AA** and must not include [protected information](https://www.tpsgc-pwgsc.gc.ca/esc-src/protection-safeguarding/niveaux-levels-eng.html).
+Contributions to the Digital Accessibility Hub should be provided in an accessible format in conformance to [Web Content Accessibility Guidelines (WCAG) 2.1 level AA](https://www.w3.org/TR/WCAG21/) and must not include [protected information](https://www.tpsgc-pwgsc.gc.ca/esc-src/protection-safeguarding/niveaux-levels-eng.html).
 Acceptable primary document formats are, in order of preference:
 1. HTML
 2. Word
 3. PowerPoint, Excel